🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 4. Higher Job Satisfaction and Retention

-Recognition from our leaders activates this chemical.
-It sets the brain’s reward system in motion.
-And reinforces positive emotions like increased self-esteem and satisfaction.
+Recognition activates our brain’s reward system in motion.
+And reinforces emotions like increased self-esteem and satisfaction.

 • Have a positive attitude towards their job